debops/debops/docs/ansible/roles/postgresql_server/getting-started.rst

 Remote access to the database
 -----------------------------

-PostgreSQL server listens only for connections on ``localhost`` by default.
-To enable remote access, you need to change the :envvar:`postgresql_server__listen_addresses` list to specify either IP addresses of the interfaces you want your host to listen on or ``*`` for all interfaces.
+By default, PostgreSQL listens only for connections on ``localhost``.

+To enable remote access, you need to change the :envvar:`postgresql_server__listen_addresses` list to specify either IP addresses of the interfaces you want your host to listen on, or ``*`` for all interfaces.

-Because firewall by default blocks all connections to PostgreSQL server, you will also need to specify IP addresses or CIDR subnets which should be able to connect to the clusters.
+As the firewall blocks all connections to the PostgreSQL server by default, you will also need to specify IP addresses or CIDR subnets which should be able to connect to the clusters.
 Example configuration of variables in inventory: